CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 ## Regular expressions

-When you create a field value restriction, you can choose from a list of operators It is possible to require that a field equals a specific value, or that contains a certain *substring*.
+When you create a field value restriction, you can choose from a list of operators.
+It is for example possible to require that a field equals a specific value, or that contains a certain *substring*.
 The most powerful field value check that you can use is the regular expression.